vrypan/tumblr2html/README.md

 tumblr2html is an open source app that creates a static HTML copy of a tumblr blog, including uploaded media (like photos).

+## Installation

+Just download the sources, and run tumblr2html.py.
+You will need to have django installed (pip install django) and a tumblr API key, get one from http://www.tumblr.com/oauth/apps

 ## Status

 It works, but it should be considered still alpha.